bmc/markwrap/index.md

     val wikitext = "org.eclipse.mylyn.wikitext" % "wikitext.textile" %
                    "0.9.4.I20090220-1600-e3x"
     val knockoff = "com.tristanhunt" %% "knockoff" % "0.7.3-14"
-    val markwrap = "org.clapper" %% "markwrap" % "0.1"
+    val markwrap = "org.clapper" %% "markwrap" % "0.2.1"

 **NOTES**

 1. The first doubled percent is *not* a typo.
 It tells SBT to treat the artifact as a cross-built library and automatically inserts the Scala version you're using into the artifact ID.
-It will *only* work if you are building with Scala 2.8.0.
+It will *only* work if you are building with Scala 2.8.0 or 2.8.1.
 See the [SBT cross-building][] page for details.

 2. You *must* specify the `tristanhunt.com` and `ScalaToolsSnapshots`.
    Similarly, you must provide the dependencies on Knockoff and Mylyn.
 Even